 What about people with physical ailments?

-Remember that when you trade a ground-based shelter system for a hammock you’re taking on several new challenges which we outlined earlier.
+When you trade a ground-based shelter system for a hammock you’re taking on several new challenges.
 Are the new challenges worth the benefits?
 Think very carefully about what problems a hammock system is going to solve for you before you make the switch.
 Ultimately this decision has to be about you and your needs and not the pros and cons outlined on the internet.

 A Brief Comparison to Bivy Systems